DICE Events

 Mark your calendars!

-Idaho National Laboratory will be hosting the first in-person, cross-national laboratory Digital Engineering conference.
+Idaho National Laboratory hosted the first in-person, cross-national laboratory Digital Engineering conference.

-The event will feature guest speakers from across the digital industry and provide an opportunity to foster collaborations that will enhance our nation’s digital future with discussions on:
+The event featured guest speakers from across the digital industry and provided an opportunity to foster collaborations that will enhance our nation’s digital future with discussions on:

 • Digital Twins